mynkv/Samsung-PD-/README.md

 endmodule
 ```

-The basic Yosys script memory.ys to run this and obtain a gate-level netlist and 2D representation of the memory module in gate components is provided below.
+The basic Yosys script memory.ys to run this and obtain a gate-level netlist and 2D representation of the memory module in gate components is provided below.<br>

 ```
 # Reading the library